 Which is where The Beehive Hostel comes in…

-The basement lounge and café offer tranquility in the heart of a city that is otherwise not so tranquil.
+The basement lounge and café offer tranquillity in the heart of a city that is otherwise not so tranquil.

-Soft white lighting, reflected from what seem like hundreds of Steve’s portraits, combine with whatever mellow radio station has been chosen by reception to shape a city haven, rather than a hostel.
+Soft white lighting, reflected from what seems like hundreds of Steve’s portraits, combine with whatever mellow radio station has been chosen by the reception to shape a city haven, rather than a hostel.

 Stocked with a traveller’s library, a very cosy sofa, high stools and tables, a free-to-use guest iPad and desk, plus tea, coffee, beer and wine available all day long – the lounge at The Beehive has been perfectly constructed to give guests space to be communal and calm.